PabloSanchez87/Google-IT-Automation/2-Using_Python_to_Interact_with_the_Operating_System/Module-6/8-Using_Variables_and_Globs_example.md

 # Using Variables and Globs

-This document covers the use of variables and glob patterns in Bash scripting as demonstrated in the instructional video.
-The following examples and outputs will help clarify how to use variables and wildcard patterns effectively in Bash.

 ### Using Variables in Bash
 ```bash
 example=hello  # Assigns the string "hello" to the variable named "example"